FasterXML/jackson-datatype-hibernate/README.md

 ## Status

-As of version 0.7.0, Hibernate module is usable, although rough edges still exist.
+As of version 2.0.2 module is usable and used by non-trivial number of developers and projects.

-Main focus is to add more complete unit testing (base test exist).
+Rough edges may still exist; please report any bugs you find.

+Note: both Hibernate 3 and 4 are supported, but they require different jar, and Maven artifact names (and jar names differ).
+This document refers to "Hibernate 4" version, but changes with 3 should be little more than replacing "4" in names with "3".

 ## Usage